pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 The Trivy integration can work with or without the SCST - Store integration.
 The `values.yaml` file is slightly different for each configuration.

-When using SCST - Store integration, to persist the results found by the Trivy Scanner, you can enable the SCST - Store integration by appending the fields to the `values.yaml` file.
+To persist the results found by the Trivy Scanner, enable the SCST - Store integration by appending the SCST- scan fields to the Trivy `values.yaml` file.

 The Grype, Snyk, Prisma, Carbon Black, and Trivy Scanner Integrations enable the Metadata Store.
 To prevent conflicts, the configuration values are slightly different based on